DSidener/GPA-Calculator/readme.md

 Please submit any vulernabilities to dsidener10@gmail.com Developer Certificate of Origin
 Version 1.1
+## Static Code Analysis Policy

+Before any major production release, this project applies static code analysis using [cppcheck](http://cppcheck.sourceforge.net/) to detect potential issues in the source code.

+Cppcheck is a free and open-source tool that analyzes C++ code for bugs, undefined behavior, memory leaks, and other defects beyond what typical compiler warnings provide.

+All critical issues reported by cppcheck must be reviewed and addressed before a production release.

 Copyright (C) 2004, 2006 The Linux Foundation and its contributors.